Skip to content

 The [console] layer is implemented by the following script:

-from entities import *
+from entites import *

 from dao import *

-from business_logic import *
+from metier import *

-# ----------- [console] layer
+# ----------- layer [console]

 # request/response

-while not finished:
+while not fini:

 # question